Using Microsoft Outlook 2003 with Your Email

 - Complete the fields for the Internet Email Settings window, and then click More Settings.

 NOTE: smtpout.secureserver.net is an SMTP relay server.
-In order to use this server to send emails, you must first activate SMTP relay on your e-mail account.
+To use this server to send emails, you must first activate SMTP relay on your e-mail account.
 For more information about activating SMTP Relay, see Checking your SMTP Settings.

 - On the Outgoing Server tab, select My outgoing server (SMTP) requires authentication.